urbit/urbit.org-reloaded/content/proposals.md

 ### Funding

-As of December 2021, the Urbit Foundation will provide funding of up to $50,000 USD for any one grant, paid in [WSTR](https://star.market).
+As of January 2021, the Urbit Foundation will provide funding of up to $50,000 USD for any one grant, paid in [WSTR](https://star.market).

+Our formula for determining how much to value a particular grant is a function of time spent on the project, value to the Urbit universe, and track record of the contributor (either via past work within the grants program, or a relevant external background).

 If you're looking for more funding for a project that you're planning on devoting 100% of your full-time work to, you might instead consider [The Combine](https://the-combine.org).

+### Abandonment

+A proposal is considered abandoned when a milestone is more than a month behind schedule.
+When a proposal is considered abandoned, the Urbit Foundation may choose to compensate the work differently upon completion, or not at all.

+The intent of this policy is to:

+- Reduce the support burden on the Urbit Foundation and community when contributors go silent
+- Keep grants current: what's important today might not be important a year later

+We try to use this rule in good faith.
+Reasonable delays due to unforseen life circumstances or project complexity will be tolerated, so long as the contributor is communicative with their champion and/or the Urbit Foundation.
+In these cases we'll encourage the contributor to modify the timelines and/or scope of their proposals to accommodate new information.

 ## Community approval